 Again, due to the many DIY and house flipping programs on TV, many homeowners think they can fix things themselves without any formal training, and often end up not fixing the problem correctly or sometimes even causing more damage.
 In many cases, the repair ends up costing much more than if a professional was called in from the start.
 Homeowners may live years unaware of issues in their home or learn to live in circumstances that inspectors and new buyers would not consider safe.
 Many of the common maintenance issues found during a home inspection include chipping paint, rotted exterior trim, damaged windows, and uncaulked exterior and interior (bathroom) joints.

 Proper ventilation inside a home helps control humidity and odors, and also plays a role in a home’s energy efficiency.
-Many people don’t think about the vast amounts of water vapor contained in the air inside a home due to breathing, bathing, and cooking.
+Many people don’t think about the vast amounts of water vapor contained in the air inside a home due to breathing, washing, bathing, and cooking.
 This water vapor needs to go somewhere and that somewhere should not be in your attic, basement, or crawl space.
 A properly vented attic helps preserve your roof covering’s life and helps prevent structural roof damage and attic mold.
 Bathroom fans should always terminate to the home’s exterior, not into the attic.
 In pre-2000 homes, it is not uncommon for inspectors to find bathroom fans discharging into attics.
 In some cases, moldy roof sheathing is the direct result.
 Proper ridge and soffit venting can help address moisture issues in your attic as well as help prevent ice dams.
 Bathroom fans should be discharged through siding or beyond the soffit.
+If your home has a crawl space, it should either vent to the exterior (common with older crawl spaces), vent unobstructed with the basement, or be conditioned space (heated/cooled using your HVAC system and closed off from the exterior).

 Learn more about Attic Ventilation